stbnrivas/dataModels/specs/Transportation/TrafficFlowObserved/doc/spec.md

 ## Data Model

+The data model is defined as shown below:

 + `id` : Unique identifier.

 + `type` : Entity type.
 It must be equal to `TrafficFlowObserved`.

 + `location` : Location of this traffic flow observation represented by a GeoJSON geometry.
     + Attribute type: `geo:json`.
     + Normative References: [https://tools.ietf.org/html/rfc7946](https://tools.ietf.org/html/rfc7946)
     + Mandatory if `refRoadSegment` is not present.